brandonbloom/cljs-vdom/README.md

 Patches are represented in terms of traditional DOM API manipulations, so that there's a nearly one-to-one operational interpretation.

+Great as the virtual DOM idea is, there's plenty of other useful code out there that is worth leveraging.
+It must remain possible to integrate with the real browser DOM without compromising the integrety of the virtual DOM abstraction.
+Rather than exposing callback-based lifecycle hooks, applying a diff to the browser DOM maintains the virtual/real mapping and reports created or freed nodes for processing at the level of a component model.

 ## Contributing

 Ping me if you're interested, I'm excited to discuss what you've got in mind.